shepherdjay/-r-winnipegjets-scripts/README.md

 Enable API access to your reddit account by following the documentation [here](http://praw.readthedocs.io/en/latest/getting_started/authentication.html#oauth).

+Those instructions will ask you to register an Application with Reddit.
+You want to do `script application` and the callback URI is [http://localhost:8080](http://localhost:8080).

 After that is complete, fill in the details below in a new file named `praw_login.py` with your creds and username/password below

 ```python